I initially started out creating a site about a Project Leader. My past experience involved in

 longer to see progress.
 Only 3 phases of this 8 phase process have been completed.

-Initiation, Feasibility, Analysis, Design, Development, and full Testing?
+Should we wait for Initiation, Feasibility, Analysis, Design, Development, and full Testing?
 I will

 not go into a full explanation but will state a good Project Leader has ways of making it happen.